peterkuma/masters-thesis/chapters/05_overview-of-acraneb2.md

 - $\delta$-two stream approximation
 - Broadband model based (two bands: shortwave and longwave), with modified Malkmus band model transmission approximation
-- Curtis-Godson approximation of inhomegeneous path transmission
+- Curtis-Godson approximation of inhomogeneous path transmission
 - Adding method for flux computation to account for multiple scattering in shortwave and longwave spectrum
 - Computational intermittency in longwave and shortwave spectrum